Best Museums in London For Kids

 The Science Museum of London is right next to the Natural History Museum and it’s free for anyone who wants to visit (except if you want a tour).
 Visit their website here, where they will tell you opening times and how visitors can reserve tickets.

-The London Science Museum is an absolute must-see for any family with kids, even adults will be wowed by the interactive exhibits!
+The London Science Museum is an absolute must-see for any family with kids.
+But even adults will be wowed by the interactive science exhibits.

-There’s a hands-on science area just right for toddlers and preschoolers as well as one that covers topics geared more towards elementary school-aged children.
+There’s a hands-on science area perfect for toddlers and preschoolers, with a play area.
+Plus an area that covers topics geared more towards elementary school-aged children. (photo above).

 The Launchpad on the top floor has plenty to keep your kiddos busy including shows throughout the day and some really cool experiments you can do together too.